 The professor maintains a comprehensive website (URL below).
 Here you may find old exams, solutions, syllabi, course evaluations, grade distributions.
-Keep in mind that in past semesters a different (though similar) textbook was used.
 He is very diligent and prompt about responding to emails.
 If you wish to know your grade, please email anytime.
 However, there is not a Blackboard presence for this course, because Blackboard is evil.